sharc-lab/FPGA_ECE8893/tutorial/README.md

 ### Steps

 1. Create a new project; specify the project name.
-It is not necessay to specify the top function nor the testbench now.
+It is not necessary to specify the top function nor the testbench now.

 2. Select the correct `part` or `board` in the Part Selection during project initialization.
 	- For PYNQ-Z2, select part `xc7z020clg400-1` with 220 DSPs.
 	- For Ultra96, select part `xczu3eg-sbva484-1-e` with 360 DSPs.

-3. Now we can write our acclerator in c++ and simulate with Vitis.
+3. Now we can write our accelerator in c++ and simulate with Vitis.
 Create a new source file named `top.c` as the following:

 ```cpp
 void top(int a[100], int b[100], int sum[100]) {